-Back to generalities now, let us point out the fact that the easy quantum groups are not the only ones ``coming from partitions'', but are rather the simplest ones having this property.
+Back to generalities now, the easy quantum groups are not the only ones ``coming from partitions'', but are rather the simplest ones having this property.
 An interesting and important class of compact quantum groups, which appear in relation with many questions, are the $q=-1$ twists of the compact Lie groups.